Fundamentals of Testing – Chapter 1 – ISTQB Foundation

-If you feel that you are ok to try the actual exam, there’s a quiz for that as well next to the chapter one.
+If you feel that you are ok to try the actual exam, there’s a quiz for that next to chapter one.

-More you read, more you understand, more you understand more you are ready to sit at the exam.
+The more you read, the more you understand, the more you understand more you are ready to sit at the exam.

-Hope you like.
-Feel free to drop me a comment, or inform anything that I’ve missed here.
+I hope you like it.
+Feel free to drop me a comment, or inform anything I’ve missed here.
 Good luck.

 Examples of why testing is necessary

-People make mistakes due to fallibility but also other pressures (e.g. deadlines).
+People make mistakes due to fallibility and other pressures (e.g. deadlines).

 A mistake in code, specifications document, etc…